nekopudding/graphs/README.md

 + `MoveCommand`: An `ArenaAnimal` can only move once at a time, and moving distance is restricted by its moving range.
 Also, it must move only to valid, empty locations.
 + `WaitCommand`: Simply doing nothing is the  final option.
 Note that all living items lose energy each time `getNextAction` is called, even if they choose to do nothing, so they may eventually die of hunger.

-The above rules needed to be obeyed strictly by the AI for rabbits and foxes competing in the arena.
+The above rules needed to be obeyed strictly by the AI for rabbits and foxes.
 Your own items may handle them more flexibly (e.g., they may jump around further on the world) and may add additional `Command`s.

 #### Implementing `Item`s With Reuse